 This can be particularly risky if you have a baby or a little kid in the house.
 It is important that your dog’s nails are always groomed so that they can’t hurt anyone even with mild pawing.

-They Might Paw at Guests and Strangers
+They Might Paw at Guests or Kids

 Excessive dog-pawing can often result in your pet pawing at guests and strangers.
 While others may find it cute initially, it can turn into quite an annoyance when they don’t respond to the pawing.
 In the worst case, your dog might end up hurting others in its attempt to get rewarded.